 The OnePlus 8 has supplanted the likes of the OnePlus 7 Pro and OnePlus 7T, bringing the value flagship experience we have come to expect from OnePlus.
 You'll find a triple camera setup on the back, a solid 4,300mAh battery, and a gorgeous AMOLED display with a 90Hz refresh rate.

 Samsung does a few things really well, one being design, and the other being displays.
 The Galaxy S10e is the child of the standard S10 line and is arguably the most impressive of them all.
 This budget-minded device was a sleeper-hit in 2019, giving you almost all the flagship features at a fraction of the cost.

-LG's V40 didn't receive a lot of attention when it was released last year, and that's honestly a shame.
+LG's V60 didn't receive a lot of attention when it was released early in 2020 and that's honestly a shame.
 While it isn't the best Android phone ever created, it's a really solid device in just about every regard.
-The LCD screen is solid, the metal + glass design looks great, the external speakers are insanely loud, and it has one of the highest-quality headphone jacks around.
-Plus, LG packed a total of five cameras, with three on the back and two on the front, making this a more-than-capable option for those budget photographers.
+The metal + glass design looks great, the external speakers are insanely loud, and it has one of the highest-quality headphone jacks around.

 With the Galaxy Note 20 here, that opens the door for the Note 10 to see steeper discounts.
 Despite being locked with a 60Hz refresh rate, that's not the primary reason for grabbing a Note 10.
 The display itself is still gorgeous, Samsung has pushed updates to improve the camera, and it's equipped with the ever-useful S Pen.